 Alcohol is a depressant.
 It slows down function in the central nervous system.
-A single instance of drinking does little to the system.
+A single night of drinking does little to the system.
 However, continued drinking for several years or decades will eventually take its toll.
-Let us take a closer look at the long term effects of alcohol and why you should get help if you have an addiction.
+Let us take a closer look at the long-term effects of alcohol and why you should get help if you have an addiction.

 - Bipolar disorder